Tell us about yourself.

 How do you use tape?
 How do most cyclists use tape?

 Mostly as a knee brace for my right knee.
 It provides support, yet the ability to remain mobile; it causes the muscles around it to be used and strengthened as well.
-I’ve also used it for fatigued muscles, especially my left quad when residual pain* flares up.
-I’ve also used it to help with my posture, strengthen my shoulders, help alleviate neck strain, stabilize my ankle, loosen up a tight Achilles, help my hamstring function properly, and lessen lower back pain*.
+I’ve also used it for fatigued muscles, especially my left quad when residual discomfort* flares up.
+I’ve also used it to help with my posture, strengthen my shoulders, help alleviate neck strain, stabilize my ankle, loosen up a tight Achilles, help my hamstring function properly, and lessen lower back discomfort*.
 I can also use it to reduce swelling and get rid of bruises in less than two days.

 What is your training like?